Established in 2012

 But if you want to skip this extra step altogether; a sticker style wallpaper will be the right product to use.
 Peel and stick products can be applied directly onto laminates, glass etc.

-The surfaces wallpaper can be applied to
+What surfaces can wallpaper be applied to

 The ideal surface to apply wallpaper to is timber or MDF.
 But first you must prime the surface with a sealer coat, if it doesn’t already have one.
 Here a water based undercoat is recommended in most cases.
 Do not use oil based or gloss paint.